 As the backlinks are used to compute the relevance and quality of your website, the quality of the backlinks itself matter.
 As a general rule, the more backlinks you have the better but you do have to be careful in that you do not generate predominantly bad quality links.
 Having a large number of backlinks from a number of bad quality websites such as content farms and paid sites can negatively affect the ranking of your website.

 Remember that some percentage of bad links are unavoidable and to be expected and is probably not worth the time and effort to have them removed.
-The important thing is that it is not an overwhelming percentage of your total links.
+So, the most important thing to consider is that it is not an overwhelming percentage of your total links.

 Backlinks itself are fluid with many being added and many removed all the time.
 Sometimes the backlinks expire or are removed or moved by the time you find it.
 It could still exist in the search engine indexes till those web pages are crawled again.
 There is no single tool that will show you every single backlink that exists.

-There are several tools that you can use in tandem to track down most of these backlinks.
-Many of them do a good job, but none of them does it completely…
+However, there are several tools that you can use in tandem to track down most of these backlinks.
+Many of them do a good job, but none of them does it accurately and completely…

 Google Webmaster Tools